nixomose/cscript/README.md

 * cscript scripts are precompiled, so the script runs much faster than any interpreted scripting language script.
 * cscript has access to the entire list of standard C library functions, if you can do it in C, you can do it in cscript.
 * cscript is fully standards compliant.
-C is a well understood and robust language, and cscript inhereits all that experience.
+C is a well understood and robust language, and cscript inherits all that experience.

 To use cscript, simply clone and make install...